Mednansky Institute

 MalX

-It can be reasoned that, if over-produced MalX is phosphorylated by Enzyme IIAglc, adenylate cyclase should be inactive (in idle mode) during glucose transport by MalX.
-Indeed, mutant strains lacking Enzyme IICBglc, Enzyme IICman and IIDman and glucokinase, and over-producing MalX, show a low level of cAMP when grown on glucose (as compared to other carbon sources).
-Furthermore, in such strains, Enzyme IIAglc is required for MalX-mediated transport of glucose (M. Crasnier-Mednansky, unpublished results).
+It can be reasoned that, if over-produced MalX is phosphorylated by Enzyme IIAGlc, adenylate cyclase should be inactive during glucose transport by MalX.
+Indeed, mutant strains lacking Enzyme IICBGlc, Enzyme IICMan and IIDMan, and glucokinase, and over-producing MalX, show a low level of cAMP when grown on glucose (as compared to other carbon sources).
+Furthermore, in such strains, Enzyme IIAGlc is required for MalX-mediated transport of glucose (Crasnier-Mednansky M, unpublished data).

-The interesting feature of the MalX protein is its capability to transport glucose with or without concomitant phosphorylation (even though with much less efficiency than the glucose PTS permease).
-This seems to rule out the suggestion that PTS permeases do not transport their substrates in the absence of phosphorylation.
-Within the same frame of thought, it was reported by H. Kornberg and coworkers that, in E. coli, fructose can be transported by facilitated diffusion via the glucose PTS [PNAS].
+The interesting feature of MalX is its capability to transport glucose with or without concomitant phosphorylation, however with much less efficiency than Enzyme IICBGlc.
+Such feature seems to weaken the contention that PTS permeases cannot transport their substrates without concomitant phosphorylation.
+Within the same frame of thought, it was reported fructose could be transported by facilitated diffusion via the glucose PTS however only in certain E. coli mutant strains (Kornberg HL, 2000).